 You can contact us via the following means:

 We may share your personal information with our partner institutions who have created the courses.
-This is to allow them to monitor the users and demographics of their courses.
-At present these include:
+This is to allow them monitor and evaluate the effectiveness of their course as an outreach activity.
+We have listed this here with signposting to their data protection policies:

 In order to provide our service, we need to transfer information to other organisations.
 We make sure these organisations commit to keeping your personal information secure.